deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/02 Deephaven with TensorFlow.md

 ## Define how to make predictions with the trained model

-When our model is trained, we will need a function to use the trained network on the testing dataset.
+After our model is trained, we need a function to use the trained network on the testing dataset.
 Let's make a function to do that.

 ```python
 def use_trained_model(x_test):